We serve the people, communities and businesses of Leicester, the biggest city in the East Midlands.

 Leicester residents voted in Peter Soulsby as our first City Mayor in 2011.
-He was re-elected for a second term in May 2015.
+He was re-elected for a third term in May 2019.

-He appointed Rory Palmer as his deputy and eight councillors as assistant city mayors.
+He appointed three deputy city mayors and six assistant city mayors.
 You can read more about the mayor’s executive team.

 We have 54 councillors representing 21 wards across the city: they are voted in at local elections.
-At present, the council is controlled by the Labour Party, which has 52 seats.
-The Conservative and Liberal Democrat parties have one seat each.
+At present, the council is controlled by the Labour Party, which has 52 seats, the Liberal Democrats have one seat and one Independent.

 How we work

 We work to a constitution which sets out the basic principles of how we operate, what decisions can be made, and by who.